gowenrw/ceres_awx/README.md

 The main goal of this project is to automate provisioning of several distinct Ansible AWX configurations (which cover dev, and qa use cases - maybe a prod use case in the future).

 A secondary goal is to automate the creation of custom Ansible execution environments for use with ansible-navigator and Ansible AWX and to encourage the use of ansible-navigator versus ansible-playbook for running jobs.

-A tertiary goal is to use current Redhat flavor OS's for these servers, both local and cloud.
-There are several projects out there that automate AWX on older (now unsupported) CentOS 8 or lower.
-This project will use CentOS Stream 9 or Rocky linux 9 locally and Redhat Enterprise Linux 9 in the cloud.
+NOTE THIS GOAL MOVED TO MY [build-ee REPOSITORY](https://github.com/gowenrw/build-ee)

-A final goal is to meet the first two goals in a way that is accessible to those with limited Ansible knowledge (i.e., lots of documentation and examples).
+A final goal is to make this code accessible to those with limited Ansible knowledge (i.e., lots of documentation and examples).

 These are the Ansible AWX configurations this project should automate provisioning for:
-* DEV - AWX in a single VM on a local machine
+* LOCAL - AWX in a single VM on a local machine
   * The local VM needs to be provisioned manually prior to these AWX automation jobs
   * Has been tested with Virtualbox as the local hypervisor using Vagrant for local VM provisioning
   * Automation will install everything for a fully functional AWX system on that local VM.
+* REMOTE - AWX in a single VM or physical machine remote from this box
+  * The remote VM/PM needs to be provisioned manually prior to these AWX automation jobs
+  * Has been tested with various physical and virtual machines in a home lab
+  * Automation will install everything for a fully functional AWX system on that remote VM/PM.
-* QA - AWX in a single IaaS VM on Microsoft Azure.
+* AZURE - AWX in a single IaaS VM on Microsoft Azure.
   * This should automate the provisioning of the AWX VM and its network landing zone in azure
   * Azure details will need to be provided for these automation jobs
   * An Azure AD Service Principal (SPN) account (with contributor access to a RG) will be needed
   * Automation will install everything for a fully functional AWX system as per the phases above.

-In the future we will look at a production use case using these parameters:
-* PROD - AWX distributed IaaS/PaaS environment on Microsoft Azure.
-  * This job should provision a PaaS Kubernetes service, a PaaS external database, and IaaS VMs as needed.
-  * The Azure resource group needs to be provisioned prior to these AWX automation jobs
-    * Note that unlike QA, this automation will create its landing zone (VNET/Subnet(s)/etc.) in the RG
-  * An Azure AD Service Principal (SPN) account (with access to the RG) is needed by these AWX automation jobs
-  * Automation will provision Azure resources installing everything for a fully functional HA AWX system.

-Currently we have bare bones working DEV and QA automation.
+Currently these three roles are working with bare bones functionality.
 Need to tweak many things and add some post provisioning configurations.

 # Git Submodules